FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

 Yes, on this point we're somewhat proud as we are building a true security culture as opposed to simply checking a security training box.
-In general we use a Socratic method of teaching security and allow our employees to develop their own interests in security via a buddy system of independant verification.
+In general we use a Socratic method of teaching security and allow our employees to develop their own interests in security via a buddy system of independent verification.

 There is a mandatory training schedule, but we use the time to talk and engage instead of having people watch a simple online training video via an LMS.
 We do this because our goal is mastery first, compliance second.